Skip to main content

 Five situations where we are not the right answer.
 We will tell you this on the discovery call.

-- ▸You’re a supermajor with a mature in-house digital function.
+• You’re a supermajor with a mature in-house digital function.
 Your procurement cycle and rollout pattern don’t fit our 90-day frame.
-Leucipa or a build-your-own on Databricks/DataRobot is the right path; we can’t accelerate a 12-month enterprise pilot into 90 days for a 50,000-well operation.
+Baker Hughes Leucipa, SLB Tela on the Lumi platform, AspenTech ASI for subsurface, or a build-your-own on Cognite/Databricks/DataRobot is the right path.
+We can’t accelerate a multi-quarter enterprise pilot into 90 days for a 50,000-well operation.

 The right WorkSync customer